FoxChris99/ANN_challenge/README.md

 | Dense               |           64           |
 | Output              |           12           |

-Thanks to an ensemble model we could reduce the variance of the misclassification error, reaching 75% of overall accuracy.
+Thanks to an ensemble model composed by the above model and other CNNs we could reduce the variance of the misclassification error, reaching 75% of overall accuracy.